Alabama, Tennessee & Northern 2-10-0 No. 401

 Number 41 was in operation at Woodward Iron Company until 1959 when the locomotive was retired from active duty.
 In 1964 Mid-Continent Railway Museum purchased it and shipped it t their museum in Wisconsin.
 Plans to rebuild and restore No.41 never materialized, and the 2-10-0 sat outdoors slowly rusting.
 After determining that the engine was no longer needed, Mid-Continent put it up for auction in May 2015.
 Due to the railroad bridge connecting North Freedom to the outside rail network being out of service, moving No.41 out of North Freedom was an expensive and challenging exercise.
 As a result there were just two bidders.
 Jerry Jacobson won the auction, and had No.41 moved to his Age of Steam Roundhouse in Sugarcreek.

 As expected, No.41 had to be extracted from the property by highway truck.
 On December 2, 2015, it was hoisted by two mammoth cranes onto a special, articulated, 66-wheel highway trailer for a short (but expensive) move over local highways to a railroad siding some four miles distant.
 There, the same cranes lifted the 2-10-0 from the trailer and onto a railroad flatcar for shipment via rail to Ohio.
 Number 41 arrived on December 29, 2015 as our very large Christmas gift, and was safely unloaded.
-During 2018, this 2-10-0 was repainted, relettered and renumbered back to its original appearance as Alabama, Tennessee & Northern No.401.
+In 2018, this 2-10-0 was repainted, relettered and renumbered back to its original appearance as Alabama, Tennessee & Northern No.401.